nwang783/prompt-injection/README.md

 This repository explores and tests common techniques for prompt injection attacks in AI systems, focusing on vulnerabilities and mitigation strategies.

+# Prompt Injection Testing Repository

 ## Overview
-Prompt injection is a method used to manipulate the output of AI models by crafting inputs that override their intended behavior.
-This repository contains scripts designed to:

-- Simulate basic and advanced prompt injection techniques.
-- Test AI models' resilience against such attacks.
-- Provide insights into improving prompt safety.
+This repository is dedicated to testing and understanding prompt injection techniques.
+Prompt injection is a critical challenge in AI safety and security, where malicious input can hijack an AI's behavior.
+These scripts aim to simulate and explore vulnerabilities to better understand and mitigate such risks.

-## Contents
+## Included Scripts
+1. **`test_basic_prompt_injection.py`**
-- `test_basic_prompt_injection.py`: Demonstrates a straightforward prompt injection attack.
+   - Demonstrates a simple prompt injection example to illustrate how malicious inputs can override initial prompts.

+2. **`test_advanced_prompt_injection.py`**
-- `test_advanced_prompt_injection.py`: Explores a more complex prompt injection scenario.
+   - Explores a more advanced injection scenario where the AI might inadvertently reveal sensitive data.

+3. **`complex_prompt_injection_simulation.py`**
+   - Simulates sophisticated prompt injection attacks involving dynamic payloads to demonstrate potential vulnerabilities in more complex AI systems.

 ## Usage
 1. Clone this repository: